6 Min Read

 Thank you for your advice about 'giving him space'.
 After two years of being treated like a discarded piece of garbage by my husband of 20+ years, going into my own depression and experiencing anxiety over what was happening in our marriage at this point complete with texts and emails urging him to recognize what he was throwing away etc. I decided to give him is space.
 Just a few weeks later he started reaching out to me and told me he was ashamed etc. and I latched onto it immediately and started to get my hopes up.
 I was wrong - he immediately started trying to manipulate the situation so that he could come back and continue to live as a bachelor and do what he pleased as, after all, it's he who is going through the midlife crisis and we should do whatever it takes to 'entice' him to stay etc. I refused, felt like I had taken a huge step backwards in my own recovery, felt even worse about the fact that our children also felt like there was hope and then realized that they were not on his agenda of people he liked to spend time with either.
 6 months later we're a month away from when I can legally file for divorce and he's started reaching out again.
 I'm so glad I gave him his space because it was just the space I needed to realize that he has overstepped every boundary of our relationship (and I'm very open minded) and now I'm in a place where I actually realize that I have a fortunate life with many positives." -Charlotte

-Although midlife crisis and divorce often go together they don't have to and shouldn't.
 Divorce is a life altering decision that should only be made when both partners are thinking clearly and not overrun by emotions.

 Yes, the prospect of a divorce is certainly scary and can inspire frightened and desperate behavior, but you can instead choose to try and understand the midlife crisis your spouse is experiencing.
-With more knowledge you’ll be more effective in helping them understand the reality of what they’re going through and about to give up.

-Everyone involved needs to remember the person in a midlife crisis is lost.
 It's very important for both partners to remember this fact.
-So, the advice in this article actually applies to both the partners when either is considering a midlife crisis divorce.
+And so, the advice in this article actually applies to both the partners when either is considering a midlife crisis divorce.

 Did you see yourself somewhere in here?